mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I clicked around and scrolled a considerable length, but still didn't find any government secrets.

 Some people might give up here.
-But I, the Icarus of computers, am simply too dumb to know when to stop.
+But I, the Icarus of computers, was simply too dumb to know when to stop.

 ### We're not done just because a _web page_ says we're done